jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 asked ChatGPT to generate 12 questions that would cover all relevant perspectives.
-The questions themselves weren't that important: instead I wanted to make sure we were likely to prompt _ourselves, the group of humans_ effectively into having a productive conversation.
+The questions themselves weren't that important: instead I wanted to make sure we were likely to prompt _ourselves, the group of humans_ effectively, so we could having a productive conversation.
 I changed a few words from ChatGPT's output, sent the email, and was done in about five minutes.

 Another example is coming up with interview questions.
 I asked ChatGPT, "Can you suggest some questions I might ask to a senior technical manager to evaluate their technical skills?"
 I used this as a starting point to think about how I wanted to structure the interview, and what kinds of topics I might want to cover.
-Ultimately I rewrote the questions, but I liked using ChatGPT as a starting point.
+Ultimately, I rewrote the questions, but I liked using ChatGPT as a starting point.

 ### 9. Implementing highly specific, well-defined code snippets

 I don't often use ChatGPT to write code for me from scratch, but occasionally I use it to write well-defined implementations.
-This is very similar to using tools like Github Copilot or Amazon Codewhisperer.
+This is very similar to using tools like <a href="https://github.com/features/copilot">Github Copilot</a> or
+<a href="https://aws.amazon.com/codewhisperer/">Amazon CodeWhisperer</a>.

-Usually my quesiton will look like this, and I only ask when I expect the implementation to be a few lines.
+Usually my question will look like this, and I only ask when I expect the implementation to be a few lines.
 I will delegate the work to ChatGPT, go back to what I was doing, and then copy the answer later.
 I only use this for code which is highly undifferentiated - it's fairly obvious what the code should look